yellowled/yl-bp/README.md

 Most of the partials in `scss` and its subdirectories are **not** meant to be edited (in order to make it easier to update projects).
 You should not need to edit files in `scss` other than:

-* the main SCSS files `master.scss` and `oldie.scss` – to exclude partials the project doesn't need, preferably by commenting them out
+* `master.scss` and `oldie.scss` – exclude unused partials (by commenting them out)
-* partials in `scss/init` – these are for project-bases settings and variables
+* partials in `scss/init` – for project-based settings and variables
 * partials in `scss/main` – common styles for all resolutions, specific styles for IE < 9, print styles
-* partials in `scss/layout` – styles for the resolutions corresponding to the breakpoints set in `scss/core/_media.scss`
+* partials in `scss/layout` – styles for resolutions corresponding to breakpoints set in `scss/core/_media.scss`

 ### Overriding defaults

 Some of the variables defined in partials use Sass's `!default` flag.
 These variables can be easily overridden by setting them in `scss/init/_variables.scss`.
-If a given variable with the `!default` flag is **not** set in the settings partials, it will fall back to the default value.
+If a given variable with the `!default` flag is **not** set in the settings partial, it will fall back to the default value.

 ## JS